 Her work has been published in a range of journals including Environment and Planning E: Nature and Space, Environmental Humanities, GeoHumanities, Parallax, Theory, Culture and Society, andNew Formations.

 Michelle is an editor of five collections including The Social Life of Time (Time & Society, 2020) Field Philosophy and Other Experiments (Parallax, 2019; republished in book form with Routledge in 2021) and Participatory Research in More-than-Human Worlds (Routledge, 2016).
-From 2019 she has been an Editor-in-Chief for the journal Time & Society (SAGE).
+Since 2019 she has been an Editor-in-Chief for the journal Time & Society (SAGE).